-- The driver and passenger doors cannot be locked if they are open.
+- Neither the driver's door nor the passenger's door can be locked once opened.
 This prevents you from locking yourself out of the vehicle. - Repeated operation of the central locking will deactivate the central locking button for 30 seconds.
 Once this time has passed, the button may be used once more. - There is a danger that the key may remain inside the vehicle, if the vehicle is locked using the central locking button when the driver's door is closed and, for example, the passenger door open.
 If this door is closed, then the keys will remain inside the vehicle. - All doors may be locked separately from inside the car.
 Do this by pulling the door release lever once.

-- If the vehicle is locked, children and disabled people may be trapped inside. - The central locking button is not operative in the following cases. - When the vehicle is locked from the outside (using the remote or the key). - While the ignition is not activated after unlocking the door lock cylinder with the key.
+• If the vehicle is locked, children and disabled people may be trapped inside.

+- The central locking button is not operative in the following cases. - When the vehicle is locked from the outside (using the remote or the key).

+• While the ignition is not activated after unlocking the door lock cylinder with the key.

+- i Note

-- Vehicle locked, button amber colour. - Vehicle unlocked, button (♥) red.
+- Vehicle locked, button 🛥 amber colour

+- Vehicle unlocked, button 📼 red